Boot Action Reference¶

 Note

-If password_prompt is not matched during login or password is required but not provided LAVA will recognize the Login timed out message, stop the execution of the job and log the error.
+required but not provided LAVA will recognize the Login timed out

-Whenever a password_prompt is specified, a password will also be required.
+is specified, a password

-A list of arbitrary login_commands can be run after the initial login and before setting the shell prompt.
-This is typically used to make a regular user become root with su.
-For example:
+before setting the shell prompt.
+This is typically used to make a regular user

 - boot: